dy/templize/README.md

 </script>
 ```

-It supports the following fields with common expression syntax:
+It supports the following fields with common syntax:

 Part | Expression
 ---|---